Q_l-cohomology projective planes and singular Enriques surfaces in characteristic two: One-dimensional families

 \subsection{Proof of Theorem \ref{thm1}}

-Since we have treated one case in full detail and all others follow the same line of argument, we omit the details of the proof of Theorem \ref{thm1} for space reasons (except for the case missing from the proof of Proposition \ref{prop:18no}, to be covered below in \ref{ss:4A2+A1}).
+Since we have treated one case in full detail and all others follow the same line of argument, we omit the details of the proof of Theorem \ref{thm1} for space reasons (except for the case missing from the proof of Proposition \ref{prop:18no}, to be covered separately in Section \ref{s:triple}).

 \begin{Remark} Some moduli components from characteristic zero cease to exist in characteristic two, even though the root type itself may still be supported on some singular Enriques surfaces.
 Those components are ruled out by the direct calculations, or alternatively, by more structural arguments as those involved in the proof of Proposition \ref{prop:18no}.
 We illustrate this by the following example. \end{Remark}